joshbegley/nyt-latest/README.md

 `Jim Maroon has been doing his job for 14 years.
 He knows it’s a big responsibility.`\
 https://www.nytimes.com/interactive/2026/09/06/nyregion/9-11-memorial-pools-cleaning.html

-**Live Updates: 5 Killed and Multiple People Injured as Cargo Plane Overruns Runway at Miami Airport**\
+**Live Updates: 5 Killed and 5 Injured as Cargo Plane Overruns Runway at Miami Airport**\
 `The plane was part of Amazon’s cargo fleet and was flying from Puerto Rico.`\
 https://www.nytimes.com/live/2026/09/06/us/miami-plane-crash